Lexical convergence and collective identities on Facebook: Abstract

 \section{Abstract}

 Recent studies, targeting Facebook, showed the tendency of users to interact with information adhering to their preferred narrative and to ignore dissenting information.
-Primarily driven by confirmation bias, users tend to join homogeneous and polarized clusters (i.e., echo chambers) where they cooperate to frame and reinforce a like-minded system of beliefs, thus facilitating fake news and more generally misinformation cascades.
-To gain a deeper understanding of these phenomena, in this work we analyze the lexicons used by the segregated communities of users emerging on Facebook around two very conflicting narratives - i.e., science and conspiracy contents.
-We show how the relatively few words exhibiting a significant differentiation in frequency occurrence from one community to another, provide important insights about the kind of information processed by the two groups of users and about the overall sentiment expressed in their comments.
-Furthermore, by focusing on comment threads, a context of interaction mediated by the posts, we observe a strong positive correlation between the lexical convergence of co-commenters and their number of interactions, both in the case of co-commenters polarized towards the same content as well as in the case of co-commenters with opposing polarization.
-Nevertheless, the analysis of how lexical convergence evolves through time suggests that such a trend is a proxy of the emergence of collective identities in the case of co-commenters polarized towards the same content, whereas during cross interactions it is more likely due to the mere need for a common vocabulary to achieve communication than to real rapport-threating agreements.
-Nonetheless, the fact that even users with opposing views try to coordinate their lexical choices when joining a discussion, suggests that a dialogue between competing parties is possible and indeed it should be stimulated in an attempt to smooth polarization and to reduce both the risk and the consequences of misinformation.
+Primarily driven by confirmation bias, users tend to join polarized clusters where they cooperate to reinforce a like-minded system of beliefs, thus facilitating fake news and misinformation cascades.
+To gain a deeper understanding of these phenomena, in this work we analyze the lexicons used by the communities of users emerging on Facebook around verified and unverified contents.
+We show how the lexical approach provides important insights about the kind of information processed by the two communities of users and about their overall sentiment.
+Furthermore, by focusing on comment threads, we observe a strong positive correlation between the lexical convergence of co-commenters and their number of interactions, which in turns suggests that such a trend could be a proxy for the emergence of collective identities and polarization in opinion dynamics.